Validate my artistic style

 Ironically, the print under discussion continually draws people into my booth and sells quite well.

-Do awards matter?
+Do art fair awards matter?

 Well, having won a few awards I now add “award-winning” to my artist statement.
 Other than that, the awards themselves have never generated any sales.